Skip to content

 • In the output, catching_up value should be false

-• Once Heimdall is synced, run
+• Once Heimdall is synced, run:

 • sudo service bor start

-You have successfully set up a full node with Ansible.
+If you’ve reached this point, you have successfully set up a full node with Ansible.

 Note